Our customer service team is available Monday through Friday from 10:00 am to 6:00 pm to help you with the following:

 -Advise on sizing.

 -Give you information on the availability of products not currently in stock.

 You can send us a message on our website, send us an email at firstname.lastname@example.org, or call us at +33 5 55 10 93 13.

 To determine this, the first thing to do is to check the piece’s translucence.
 Hold the item up to as strong a light as is available.
 The light will show through a true porcelain or china piece.
 The second method for determining if a piece is authentic porcelain will only work if the piece is flawless or nearly so.
 Set it on a stable smooth surface and strike it lightly.
 A true china piece will ring with a clear bell like sound.

 Porcelain is justly prized for its fine qualities.

 Porcelain is a strong material and will last a long time!
 The toughness, strength and translucency comes mainly from vitrification at the high temperatures it goes through.
-Porcelain conserve its colour and characteristics for a long time.
-Words that describe it is: hard, tough, completely vitrified, whiteness, translucency, resonance. and a high resistance to chemical attack and thermal shock.
+Porcelain conserves its color and characteristics for a long time.
+Words that describe it are: hard, tough, completely vitrified, whiteness, translucency, resonance. and a high resistance to chemical attack and thermal shock.
 Despite its seeming fragility, porcelain can actually withstand a great deal of wear.